ExCL-Docs/excl-user-docs/quick-start-guides/jupyter-quick-start.md

 ## Accessing a Jupyter Notebook Running on ExCL

 A Jupyter notebook server running on ExCL can be accessed via a local web browser through port forwarding the Jupyter notebook's port.
 By default, this is port 8888 (or the next available port).
 This port might be in use if someone else is using running a notebook.
-You can specify the port with the --port flag when launching the Jupyter notebook.
+You can specify the port with the `--port` flag when launching the Jupyter notebook.
 To use a different port just replace 8888 with the desired port number.
 In order to port forward from an internal node, you have to port forward twice, once from your machine to login.excl.ornl.gov and once again from the login node to the internal node (i.e. pcie).

 ### Detailed instructions for Linux/Mac

 These instructions go over how to access a Jupyter notebook running on the pcie node in the ExCL Cluster.
-If you want to access a different system, then replace `pcie` with the system you want to access.
+If you want to access a different system, then replace `pcie` with the system you intend to access.

-1. Specify the ports that you want to use.
+1. Specify the ports that you intend to use.
 Choose a different number from the default so that you don't conflict with other users.

     ```
     export REMOTE_PORT=8888